edespino/cloudberry-site/docs/sql-stmts/create-aggregate.md

 ## Description

 `CREATE AGGREGATE` defines a new aggregate function. `CREATE OR REPLACE AGGREGATE` will either define a new aggregate function or replace an existing definition.
-Some basic and commonly-used aggregate functions such as `count()`, `min()`, `max()`, `sum()`, `avg()` and so on are already provided in Cloudberry Database.
+Some basic and commonly-used aggregate functions such as `count()`, `min()`, `max()`, `sum()`, `avg()` and so on are already provided in Apache Cloudberry.
 If you define new types or need an aggregate function not already provided, you can use `CREATE AGGREGATE` to provide the desired features.

 When replacing an existing definition, the argument types, result type, and number of direct arguments may not be changed.
 Also, the new definition must be of the same kind (ordinary aggregate, ordered-set aggregate, or hypothetical-set aggregate) as the old one.